omgnetwork/elixir-omg/docs/api_specs/includes/watcher_api_specs.md

 </aside>

 ### Byzantine events
-All of the following events indicate a byzantine chain and that the user should either exit or challenge.
+All of the following events indicate byzantine behaviour and that the user should either exit or challenge.

 #### `invalid_exit`
 > An invalid_exit event